Frequently Asked Questions

 Q. How big does the area have to be for the playset?

-A. This will largely depend on the playset design, and has ranged from an area as small as 8 X 12, to large areas upwards of 30 X 45.
-If swings are to be included, you will need a minimum of 11 to the front and back, for a total minimum of 22.
-The area should be nearly level, though we can do some landscaping to accommodate most designs.
+A. This will largely depend on the playset design.
+We have several “small yard” designs that can fit in an area as small as 4' X 6', and we have done some playsets that were upwards of 30' X 45'.
+(Be aware that if swings are to be included, you will need a minimum of 11 feet to the front and back, for a total minimum of 22 feet.)
+The area should be nearly level, though we can custom design our playsets to accommodate most backyards.
 There is no height maximum; safety will dictate in each situation.
-Treehouses require trees generally of 8-10 diameter, but we have done some creative things with smaller trees by incorporating them in the treehouse but providing other means of support.

 Q. What are the playsets made from?

 A. The short answer is: anything you want.
-Generally, however, we use pressure treated no. 2 southern pine for the structures (4X4uprights, 2X4 and 2X6 crossmembers, etc.), cedar for any eating surface (picnic tables, counters, etc.), cedar planking for roofing (or vinyl tarpaulin roofs).
-We have made an entire playset out of just cedar (nice, but very expensive), and we have used other materials at the specific request of the client.
-We only use bolts or screws; no nails (so they wont pull out over time).
-All surfaces are sanded and rounded to reduce splinters.
+Generally, however, we use pressure treated no. 2 southern pine for the structures (4”X4”uprights, 2”X4” and 2”X6” crossmembers, etc.), cedar, maple or pine for any eating surface (picnic tables, counters, etc.), cedar or pine planking for roofing (or vinyl tarpaulin roofs).
+We have made an entire playset using only cedar (nice, but very expensive), and we have used other materials at the specific request of the client.
+We only use bolts and screws; no nails (so they won’t pull out over time).
+All surfaces are sanded and edges rounded over to reduce splinters.
 Safety is the top priority in both design and construction.

-Q. Is pressure treated wood safe for a childs playset?
+Q. Is pressure treated wood safe for a child’s playset?

 Q. What do I have to do to have someone design a playset for us?